 Anti-Ableist

-Transnational and Anti-colonial
+Transnational & Anti-colonial

 Identifying intersecting systems of oppression entwined with ableism across diverse global locations.